pauldedecker/commco-lab/Goals.md

 1. For People Who Stutter

 -To determine how many PWS live in NL.
 We currently do not know this basic fact about our province.
--To understand what services are available for Preschoolers (1-5yrs.), school age (6-13yrs), adolescents and adults (14-85 plus) who stutter, and identify any gaps in this system.
+-To understand what services are available for Preschoolers (1-5 yrs), school age (6-12 yrs), adolescents (13-17 yrs) and adults (18+) who stutter, and identify any gaps in this system.
 -To gauge awareness of resources available to PWS.

 2. For Service Providers